dobestan/awesome-django/README.md

 * [django-smuggler](https://github.com/semente/django-smuggler/) - Django Smuggler is a pluggable application for Django Web Framework that helps you to import/export fixtures via the automatically-generated administration interface.
 * [django-solo](https://github.com/lazybird/django-solo/) - Helps working with singletons - things like global settings that you want to edit from the admin site.
 * [django-sql-explorer](https://github.com/epantry/django-sql-explorer/) - Easily share data via SQL queries, right from Django
-* [django-summernote](https://github.com/summernote/django-summernote/) - Summernote is a simple WYSIWYG editor. django-summernote allows you to embed Summernote into Django very handy.
-Support admin mixins and widgets.
 * [django-watchman](https://github.com/mwarkentin/django-watchman/) - django-watchman exposes a status endpoint for your backing services like databases, caches, etc.
 * [metamon](http://tryolabs.github.io/metamon/) - Collection of Ansible playbooks to quickly start your Django Application
 * [micawber](https://github.com/coleifer/micawber/) - A small library for extracting rich content from urls.